jasdumas/jasdumas.github.io/resume.md

 ### Data Science Work Experience

  - **Data Scientist 2 at Simple Finance**, (Oct.
 2016 - Present)
-    - Lead Data Scientist for the Onboarding product team: responsible for technical mentorship, data product strategy, external data integration with APIs and experimentation design and analysis (A/B Testing)
+    - Lead Data Scientist for the Onboarding product team (Jan.
+2017 to Aug.
+2017): responsible for technical mentorship, data product strategy, external data integration with APIs and experimentation design and analysis (A/B Testing)
-    - Developed an early detection predictive model using **feature selection with Gradient Boosted Models** to monitor spikes in ACH returns leading to data-informed decisions for mitigating fraud loss partnered with the risk team
+    - Developed an early detection predictive model using **feature selection with Gradient Boosted Models** to monitor spikes in ACH returns leading to data-informed decisions for mitigating fraud loss and partnered with the risk team
     - Developed a rapid prototype using `r-shiny` and `flexdashboard` for performing power analysis
     - Modeled causal impact with Bayesian structural **time series techniques** for fraud prevention and product feature launches